-- a.
-The composite, continuous output shall conform to the requirements for Class 2 PCM as stated in Chapter 4 of this standard. - b.
-The data shall be transmitted MSB (bit 1) first. - c.
+a.
+The composite, continuous output shall conform to the requirements for Class 2 PCM as stated in Chapter 4.

+- b.
+The data shall be transmitted msb (bit 1) first. - c.
 The bit rate is dependent on several factors including bus loading and auxiliary inputs and shall be set to a fixed rate sufficient to preclude any loss of data. - d.
 The order of bus words must remain unaltered except in the case of a buffer overflow. - e.
 The frame length shall be fixed using fill words as required and shall be > 128 words and < 512 words including the frame synchronization word. - f.
 The frame synchronization word shall be fixed and 24 consecutive bits in length.
-The pattern, also shown in Appendix C, Table C-1, is:
+The pattern, also shown in Chapter 4 Appendix 4-A, Table A-1, is: